 A good idea is to use a special travel bag to package your stroller.
 Strollers are taken to a relatively dirty baggage hold and exposed to the elements during loading and offloading.

 When you arrive at the destination airport, you’ll get your stroller delivered right where you left them off, at the aircraft doors.

 Traveling by car

 Of course, big family cars can easily accommodate a stroller.
 Use a bag to package your strollers, if possible, to avoid dirty wheels touching other items in the trunk.
-If your baby is old enough, using umbrella stroller really helps to travel with Baby, as these are much lighter and take up less space.
+If your baby is old enough, using an umbrella stroller really helps to travel with baby, as this type of stroller is much lighter and takes up less space.